matrix-org/complement/ONBOARDING.md

 ## Terminology

 * `Blueprint`: a human-readable outline for what should be done prior to a test (such as creating users, rooms, etc).
 * `Deployment`: controls the lifetime of a Docker container (built from a `Blueprint`).
-It has functions on it for creating deployment-scoped structs such as Client-Server API clients for interacting with specific Homeservers in the deployment.
+It has functions on it for creating deployment-scoped structs such as Client-Server API clients for interacting with specific homeservers in the deployment.

 ## Architecture